openseg-group/openseg.pytorch/README.md

 **Update @ 2019/05/27.**

 We achieve SOTA on **6** different semantic segmentation benchmarks including: **Cityscapes, ADE20K,  LIP, Pascal-Context, Pascal-VOC, COCO-Stuff**.
-We provide the source code for Fast OCNet(OCR), Sparse OCNet(ISA), OCNet on all the six benchmarks.
+We provide the source code for our approach on all the six benchmarks.
 More benchmarks will be supported latter.
 We will consider release all the check-points and training log for the below experiments.

 **82.0%+/83.0%+** on the test set of Cityscapes with only Train-Fine + Val-Fine datasets/Coarse datasets.